arrayfire/arrayfire/docs/pages/indexing.md

 You can read that as saying that you want all values across the first dimension, but only from index 2 of the second dimension.

-You can access the second rows by passing (1, span) to the array
+You can access the second row by passing (1, span) to the array

 \snippet test/index.cpp index_tutorial_second_row

 \f[ A(1, span) = [ 1, 5, 9, 13 ] \f]

-You can use the af::seq (short for sequence) object defines a range of values when indexing.
-For example if you wanted to get the first two columns, you would access the array by passing span for the first argument and seq(2) as the second argument.
+You can use the af::seq (short for sequence) object to define a range when indexing.
+For example, if you want to get the first two columns, you can access the array by passing af::span for the first argument and af::seq(2) as the second argument.

 \snippet test/index.cpp index_tutorial_first_two_columns